Flintlock: The Siege of Dawn

 “Confusing mechanics choice by the developers.”

-“The game needs so much more polish to eliminate issues like enemies hitting the player through their block; the parry mechanic not working when there is a slight height difference between player and enemy, and the camera lock-on getting stuck or just dropping at random.”
+“The game needs more polish to eliminate issues like enemies hitting the player through their block; the parry mechanic not working when there is a slight height difference between player and enemy, and the camera lock-on getting stuck or just dropping at random.”

 - graphics53 mentions